HarvardMapCollection/tutorials/openstreetmap/extract-by-feature/index.md

 ![OpenStreetMap editor showing a map interface and a menu with text entry boxes](media/1.png)
 > The OSM editor.

 There are standards for how data should be entered and tagged, but beyond basic geometry, qualitative information about each feature is optional.
-That means, for instance, in some cases a restaurant may have a tag with the kind of ethnic cuisine, and other times the `cuisine` key field will have a blank or null value.
+That means, for instance, in some cases a restaurant may be tagged with the specific kind of ethnic cuisine, while other times the `cuisine` key field might have a blank or null value.

 There are suggested ways to enter or tag data, but people don't always enter the full extent of information you might be looking for.